 I used my alcoholic-based markers to create smooth color transitions in the wheel.
 The brightest part of the spoke fades into the dark gap between the spokes for a blurry effect.
 To finish it off, I used a white pencil for more blur (and more speed!) on the wheels.

 This next stage is where the cars starts to come to life.
-It’s where I color in ‘high contrast parts.’
-These parts, such as the lights, air intakes, and windows, contrast with the car’s paint.
+It’s where I color in ‘high contrast parts’, such as the lights, air intakes, and windows.
 Drawing these parts in first gives me a good sense of where the car’s color needs to be.

 How I get these windows and lights to look so realistic?
 Reflections!
 I use dark markers to draw the trees around the track reflecting in the windows.
 Then, I use a white gel pen for the brightest highlights in all the glass parts.
 This contrast between dark and light makes these parts look quite realistic already.

 Rendering the perfect color is tricky.
 I tried my best to get the Midnight Blue color natural right from the first layer, but I’m having a hard time.
 I started by coloring the car’s front side, but the color I put down so far looks too blue and saturated.